 Presently, Data loss is inevitable and happens almost all the time.
-With the Data Recovery Market place, data recovery is possible.
-Not all data recovery solution out there is possible of recovery lost data, by careful selection and reviews, you should be ineveitable to select a suitable product.
+With the Data Recovery Marketplace, data recovery is possible.
+Not all data recovery solutions out there is possible of recovery lost data, by careful selection and reviews, you should be able to select a suitable product.

 Note: Recovery of any lost data is only possible if the data has not been overwritten and this is because the operating system does not retain any previous trace once it is overwritten.

 What Happens When You Delete a File: Windows (and other operating systems) keep track of where files are on a hard drive through “pointers.”
 Each file and folder on your hard disk has a pointer that tells Windows where the file’s data begins and ends.
 When you delete a file, Windows removes the pointer and marks the sectors containing the file’s data as available.
 From the file system’s point of view, the file is no longer present on your hard drive and the sectors containing its data are considered free space.